 Residents participate in weekly 2-hour seminars developed specifically for residents.
 These include presentations about relevant child, youth, and adult issues by psychologists working in all Halifax-based residency programs, other health professionals, and individuals working in other community settings.
-These seminars are a joint learning opportunity shared between the Dalhousie residency program and the two hospital-based residency programs in Halifax.
 Individual, social, and cultural diversity considerations are embedded within this series, with multiple seminars dedicated to diversity-focused topics each year.